woxblom/DragListView/README.md

   For a board, which is a number of horizontal columns with lists, then use BoardView.
 For an example with custom animations check the sample code.
 A custom header view can also be used when adding a column.
 This can be any view and will be attached to the top of the column.
+There are many different features that you can toggle on the BoardView as seen below.
+You read about them in the java doc of each method.

         mBoardView = (BoardView) view.findViewById(R.id.board_view);
         mBoardView.setSnapToColumnsWhenScrolling(true);
         mBoardView.setSnapToColumnWhenDragging(true);
         mBoardView.setSnapDragItemToTouch(true);
+        mBoardView.setSnapToColumnInLandscape(false);
+        mBoardView.setColumnSnapPosition(BoardView.ColumnSnapPosition.CENTER);
         mBoardView.setBoardListener(new BoardView.BoardListener() {
               @Override
               public void onItemDragStarted(int column, int row) {